Pipeline company found guilty in 2015 California oil spill

 The company is set to be sentenced on Dec.
 13. Because it’s a company, and not a person, Plains only faces fines, though it’s unclear how steep the penalties could be.

-The company had faced a total of 15 charges for the rupture of a corroded pipeline that sent at least 123,000 gallons (465,000 liters) of crude oil gushing onto Refugio State Beach in Santa Barbara County, northwest of Los Angeles.
+Plains had faced a total of 15 charges for the rupture of a corroded pipeline that sent at least 123,000 gallons (465,000 liters) of crude oil gushing onto Refugio State Beach in Santa Barbara County, northwest of Los Angeles.

 Plains pleaded not guilty to the charges and accused prosecutors of criminalizing an unfortunate accident.